 Role and Responsibility of PIETR Panel

+The overall goal is the development and implementation of an agreed capacity development strategy and work plan for the PIETR to guide implementation of Pacific Islands Meteorological Strategy (PIMS) 2012-2021 focused on the capacity development needs needed to deliver the PIMS priorities:

+Improved weather services, in particular, aviation, marine and public weather services.

+Improved end-to-end multi-hazard early warning Systems (MHEWS).

+Enhanced infrastructure (data and information services) for weather, climate and water.

+Enhanced development of climate services.

 For this inter-sessional period of PMC the roles and responsibilities of PIETR Panel include the provision of technical advice and recommendations to PMC on the following:

 Identification of the human resource development needs, including realistic cost estimates, possible funding sources and delivery options, of institutions providing national and regional weather, water and climate services during the next inter-sessional period of the PMC.

-Review curriculum development and course mapping of meteorology, climatology, hydrology and oceanography courses available in the Pacific Islands against the WMO qualification and competency requirements.
-The goal of this activity is to determine the feasibility of offering a full tropical meteorology course that meets WMO requirements through regional institutions and international partners.
+Conduct a gap analysis to determine existing capacity and capacity development priorities for the Pacific Islands NMHs.
+The activities will include a review of existing curriculum and course mapping of meteorology, climatology, hydrology and oceanography and technical maintenance training courses available in the Pacific Islands against the WMO qualification and competency requirements.

 Gather and promote information on, education, training, research and capacity development opportunities in meteorology, climatology, hydrology and oceanography, and delivery of weather, climate, water and tsunami information and services including alerts and warnings, to NMHSs.

-Identify opportunities and funding mechanisms for training radio, television, newspaper and internet media partners on weather, climate, disaster risk reduction and disaster risk management, tsunamis and other topics related to weather, climate and oceans to ensure that they can assist in communicating the services to the Pacific Islands’ communities.
+Identify needs and opportunities training media partners such as radio, television, newspaper, telecom and internet media partners on weather, climate, disaster risk reduction and disaster risk management, tsunamis and other topics related to weather, climate and oceans to ensure that they can assist in communicating the services to the Pacific Islands’ communities.

+Identify needs and opportunities for awareness training for users of climate, hydrology, oceanography and tsunamis information services

 Work with WMO and potential partner institutions to examine the feasibility of establishing of a WMO Regional Training Centre (RTC) and alternatives like participation in the global campus for the Pacific Islands.
-The feasibility to examine demand, funding, potential regional and international partners.
+The feasibility study is to examine demand, funding, potential regional and international partners.

 Provide regular reports to PMC members on the progress of PIETR Panel.